Readers - please note this page is presented for your education, information and guidance only.

 The Screen Grid is assigned the functional title Grid #2, to indicate it is the second Grid from the Cathode.

-of round wire, mounted physically concentrically between the Control Grid
+round wire, mounted physically concentrically between the Control Grid (Grid

-(Grid #1) and the Plate (Anode) in multi-electrode vacuum tubes and acts
+#1) and the Plate (Anode) in multi-electrode vacuum tubes and acts as an

 The primary functions of the Screen-Grid are: